chenxuhao/SpeedCodeBench/README.md

 Benchmark Suite for SpeedCode (Software Performance Engineering Education via Coding Of Didactic Exercises).
 This repository covers representative benchmarks in a wide range of application domains that can benefit from high performance parallel computing technology.
+The benchmarks are implemented using OpenMP and [OpenCilk](https://www.opencilk.org/) for shared-memory multicore CPUs, and CUDA for GPUs.
+This is useful if you are interested in comparing different aspects of each parallel language's approach to, and ability to facilitate, parallel programming, including: ease of use, compile time, performance and efficiency, fine-grained control, and proneness to bugs such as deadlocks and race conditions.
+It is also useful for evaluating newly designed and implemented CPU, GPU, accelerator, compiler, or operating system.

 ## Quick Start